 Rabbit haemorrhagic disease (RHD) is caused by the rabbit haemorrhagic disease virus (RHDV), a type of calicivirus which is fatal in non-immune rabbits.
-There are currently three pathogenic strains of this virus in wild rabbit populations in Australia.
-Rabbit owners should talk to their veterinarian about making sure their rabbits are vaccinated with Cylap® vaccine to protect against the original strain of the virus, RHDV1.
-However, Cylap® does not protect against all strains, so additional measures must be taken to reduce the risk of rabbits being exposed to RHDV.
-Veterinarians should follow current Australian Veterinary Association guidelines to maximise vaccine protection.
+There are currently two pathogenic types of this virus in wild rabbit populations in Australia.
+Rabbit owners should talk to their veterinarian about making sure their rabbits are vaccinated with a vaccine that will protect against both RHDV1 and RHDV2 strains, where possible.

 This disease occurs in wild and domestic rabbits in Australia causing acute internal haemorrhage and sudden death.
 There are two types of RHDV present in Australia (RHDV1 and RHDV2).
 RHDV1 is has been used as a biological control agent to reduce the feral rabbit population in Australia since 1996, while RHDV2 was first detected in 2015 in Australia, and has also significantly affected both wild and domestic rabbit populations.